DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointment-form.md

-readOnly? | boolean | Specifies whether the appointment form is read-only. appointmentData | [AppointmentModel](./scheduler.md#appointmentmodel) | The appointment's data. onFieldChange | (nextFieldValue: { [fieldName: string]: any }) => void | An event raised when a field value in the appointment form is changed. getMessage | (messageKey: string) => string | Retrieves a localization message using its key. locale | string &#124; Array&lt;string&gt; | Specifies the locale as an IETF BCP 47 language tag or an array of such tags.
-The locale will be used to format date-time values. fullSize | boolean | Specifies whether the layout is full-size. textEditorComponent | ComponentType&lt;[AppointmentForm.TextEditorProps](#appointmentformtexteditorprops)&gt; | A component that renders a text editor. dateEditorComponent | ComponentType&lt;[AppointmentForm.DateEditorProps](#appointmentformdateeditorprops)&gt; | A component that renders a date-time editor.
+readOnly? | boolean | Specifies whether the appointment form is read-only. appointmentData | [AppointmentModel](./scheduler.md#appointmentmodel) | The appointment's data. onFieldChange | (nextFieldValue: { [fieldName: string]: any }) => void | An event raised when a field value in the appointment form is changed. getMessage | (messageKey: string) => string | Uses a localization message's key to retrieve the message. locale | string &#124; Array&lt;string&gt; | Specifies the locale as an IETF BCP 47 language tag or an array of such tags.
+The locale is used to format date-time values. fullSize | boolean | Specifies whether the layout is full-size. textEditorComponent | ComponentType&lt;[AppointmentForm.TextEditorProps](#appointmentformtexteditorprops)&gt; | A component that renders a text editor. dateEditorComponent | ComponentType&lt;[AppointmentForm.DateEditorProps](#appointmentformdateeditorprops)&gt; | A component that renders a date-time editor.